 Is rice water good for natural hair?
 You're smart to ask because...

-Rice water for hair is very popular in China and Japan as a growth, health and strengthening aid, it's been a staple for hundreds of years.
+Rice water for hair is very popular in China and Japan as a growth, health and strengthening aid, it's been a staple for hundreds of years in the Eastern Hemisphere much like ancient Tsubaki beauty oil.

 It has been known to help women grow up to 7 feet of hair.